 Additionally, by using a relatively innocuous example, we’ve learned a key characteristic of the Python language that we can use in future, more complex implementations.
 We’ve also shown an appropriate design to measure and validate the performance of key core functions that may be kept relatively isolated.
 Finally, we’ve demonstrated how this mechanism can be expanded to ensure that our application is functionally correct and performant with minimal changes in our environment and setup.

-This is the sixth and final article in our series about using Tracealyzer to capture and analyze visual trace diagnostics for embedded Linux systems.
+This is the sixth and final article in our series of articles about using Tracealyzer to capture and analyze visual trace diagnostics for embedded Linux systems.